 The NICHD, through the IDD Branch, was an active participant in the development of the Strategic Plan.
-Branch staff were involved in scientific workshops to identify research opportunities, expert workgroups meetings to recommend research objectives and strategies, and programmatic expert meetings to develop and recommend budget estimates.
-The completed Strategic Plan was released to the public in March 2009, and is available at http://iacc.hhs.gov/strategic-plan/.
+Branch staff were involved in scientific workshops to identify research opportunities, expert workgroup meetings to recommend research objectives and strategies, and programmatic expert meetings to develop and recommend budget estimates.
+The completed Strategic Plan was first released to the public in March 2009, and the current version is available at http://iacc.hhs.gov/strategic-plan/.